TerentevOleg/java-explore-with-me/README.md

 # Explore with me

 ### Functional
-There are 2 microservices made as modules in project:

-Ewm-service - contains everything necessary for operation:
+The project consists of two microservices, namely:

+1. Main-service - This module provides all the essential features such as:

-- Viewing events without authorization;
+- Viewing events without requiring authorization
+- Creating and managing categories
-- Ability to create and manage categories;
+- Creating and moderating events
-- Events and working with them - creating, moderation;
-- User requests to participate in an event - request, confirmation, rejection.
+- Handling user requests for event participation, including confirmation and rejection
-- Creating and managing compilations.
+- Creating and managing compilations
-- Adding and deleting likes of events, forming ratings.
+- Adding and deleting likes of events and generating ratings

-- Runs on port 8080.
+The module runs on port 8080.

+2. Stats-server - This module is dedicated to collecting statistics and offers the following functionalities:

-Stats-server - stores the number of views and allows to make various selections for analyzing the application usage.
+- Storing the number of views
+- Providing various options for analyzing the application usage

-- Separate service for collecting statistics.
-- Runs on port 9090.
+The module runs on port 9090.

 ---
 ### Stack